boltops-tools/ufo/docs/_docs/fargate.md

 title: Fargate
 ---

 Ufo supports Fargate.
-AWS Fargate is a technology for Amazon ECS and EKS* that allows you to run containers without having to manage servers or clusters.
+AWS Fargate is a technology for Amazon ECS that allows you to run containers without having to manage servers or clusters.
 This provides an interesting "serverless" option for running Docker containers on AWS.

 ## Fargate Example